microsoft/ALAppExtensions/Modules/System/Manual Setup/README.md

+This module aggregates all cases where the functionality is set up manually.
 Lists, describes, and opens pages that are used to manually set up business processes and general entities.

+Use this module to do the following:
+- Insert a manual setup page for an extension.
+- Open the Manual Setup page.

 For example, setups for business processes include posting groups and general ledger setup.
 General entities include currency setup, language setup, and so on.